Skip to contents

 * `y_type`: high-level datatype of the y outcome variable.

 * `y_summary`: summary statistics of y values used for the ALE calculation.
-These statistics are based on the actual values of `y_col` unless if `y_type` is a probability or other value that is constrained in the `[0, 1]` range.
-In that case, `y_summary` is based on the predicted values of `y_col` by applying `model` to the `data`. `y_summary` is a named numeric vector.
-Most of the elements are the percentile of the y values.
-E.g., the '5%' element is the 5th percentile of y values.
-The following elements have special meanings:
+These statistics are based on the actual values of `y_col` unless if `y_type` is a probability or other value that is constrained in the `[0, 1]` range, in which case `y_summary` is based on the predictions of `y_col` from `model` on the `data`. `y_summary` is a named numeric matrix.
+For most outcomes with a single value per predicted row, there is just one column with the same name as `y_col`.
+For categorical y outcomes, there is one column for each category in `y_cats` plus an additional column with the same name as `y_col`; this is the mean of the categorical columns.
+The rows are named mostly as the percentile of the y values.
+E.g., the '5%' row is the 5th percentile of y values.
+The following named rows have special meanings:

 * `min`, `mean`, `max`: the minimum, mean, and maximum y values, respectively.
 Note that the median is `50%`, the 50th percentile.